Tawfic-AB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1. A C function that copies memory area.
    - The _memcpy() function copies n bytes from memory area src to memory area dest.
    - Returns a pointer to dest.

+2. A C function that locates a character in a string.
+   - Returns a pointer to the first occurrence of the char c in the string s, or NULL if the character is not found.